-It is an honour and a privilege for me to be invited to give testimony to your distinguished committee on my country's story and to discuss how the United States can take important steps in increasing the use of geothermal energy.
+It is an honour and a privilege for me to be invited to give a testimony to your distinguished committee on my country's story and to discuss how the United States can take important steps in increasing the use of geothermal energy.

-I will be describing how Iceland transformed its energy system from being based on peat, imported coal and oil to one in which 100 percent of its energy production is based on clean energy resources, with roughly 72% of its entire energy consumption coming from indigenous renewable sources (54% geothermal, 18% hydropower).
-The rest of Iceland's energy requirements, for the fishing fleet and transportation, are met by imported fossil fuel.
+I will emphasise how Iceland transformed its energy system from being based on peat, imported coal and oil into providing 100 percent of its energy production from clean energy resources, and roughly 72% of its entire energy use, from indigenous renewable sources (54% geothermal, 18% hydropower).
+The rest of Iceland's energy sources comes from imported fossil fuel used for fishing and transportation.

-This change has happened in the lifetime of only one generation, and thus my country has developed from being one of the poorest countries in Europe into one of the most affluent in the world.
+This has happened in the lifetime of only one generation and thus my country has developed from being one of the poorest countries in Europe into one of the most affluent in the world.